ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 ## Footnotes

+[^1]: `conda-forge` is another very useful and popular conda channel, but it is more general and not specifically for bioinformatics software, and has a different process for adding tools
 [^2]: Note that conda-forge has a different system for adding packages!
 [^3]: You can do a shallow clone `git clone --depth 1`, to make the size of the cloned repo smaller on your machine.
 Thanks to @Wytamma for the tip!
 [^4]: Various Bioconda documentation pages say we should use `mamba`, but recent versions of conda include `lib-mamba` by default, so generally we can use standard `conda`.
 But if you're having problems with things being very slow, try switching to `mamba`.